dspeyer/ritualEngine/widgets/Histogram.md

 form a histogram.
 Each participant is represented by a photo they already uploaded, or, if not available, a yellow circle.

-To allow users to go in an order, each client "rolls initiative".
-The server then keeps track of all initiatives that haven't gone yet.
-This is robust against most weird things that could happen with clients, except that a client that disappears (e.g. by reloading the page) will keep its place in the initiative order and need to be skipped manually.

 ## Parameters

   * widget: "Histogram",